What is Achilles tendon rupture?

 How long is the recovery for a ruptured Achilles tendon?

+Recovery normally takes 4 to 6 months, with the majority of patients returning to sports.
 Early diagnosis and proper treatment can effectively manage Achilles tendon rupture.
-If you suspect you have this condition, seek medical advice to prevent complications and ensure proper healing.
+If you suspect If you have this condition, seek medical advice to prevent complications and ensure proper healing.

 The information provided is intended for general guidance only and should not be considered medical advice.
 For a personalised treatment plan and tailored advice, please consult a specialist at Thomson Medical.
 Book an appointment with Thomson Medical today.